Addressing issues in defining the Love numbers for black holes: Discussion: The Love numbers of a rotating black hole

 and the dissipative part becomes

-Note that unlike \ref{def_I}, the above expression for the response function is a series in the frequencies observed by an asymptotic observer, rather than the frequencies measured in the co-rotating frame of reference.
-It is clear that finding the part of the response function which is independent of $\omega'$ is a challenging task, and in general can lead to an imaginary tidal Love number, completely counter-intuitive to its conservative nature.
-Thus defining the tidal Love number from the real part of the response function seems to be the way forward, since it is not ambiguous in the presence of an arbitrarily rotating black hole, neither it is imaginary at any level.
+Note that unlike \ref{def_resp_sr}, the above expression for the response function is a series in the frequencies observed by an asymptotic observer, rather than the frequencies measured in the corotating frame of reference.
+It is clear that finding the part of the response function which is independent of $\omega'$ is a challenging task, and in general can lead to imaginary tidal Love numbers, completely counterintuitive to its conservative nature.
+Thus, defining the tidal Love numbers from the real part of the response function seems to be the way forward, since it is not ambiguous in the presence of an arbitrarily rotating black hole, nor it is imaginary at any level.